Submissions

 6. Copyright

 All rights of use of published works will be perpetually held by the Spanish Federation of Sociology FES.
 The texts can not be published in any form, printed or electronic, except with express authorization from the FES, quoting its source.
-The FES may disseminate by any means, print or electronic, arrange for consultation online, paper printing or downloading of files.
+The FES may disseminate by any means, print or electronic, arrange for consultation online, paper printing, or downloading files.
 Authors retain the copyright of their work, Personal websites can always refer to the publication in the RES and add the link to the website of the RES.

 Números monográficos